Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 MO "...I don't think we have enough money for the explosives."<br>
 W "Huh?
 We robbed a bank!
 We're rolling in the dough!"<br>
 MO "Those civil-war-time explosives are rare, since they don't make them anymore.
 And they only get rarer each year."<br>
-MO "I doubt we have enough money for both blowing up the jail AND the continental train."<br>
+MO "I doubt we have enough money for both blowing up the jail AND the continental train, AND the safe in the train."<br>
 W "Well fuck..."<br>
 A "We didn't come here for nothing, did we!?!"<br>
 W "Naaah, it's all good.
 This is an opportunity.
 Opportunity to make some money."<br>
 W "The prospectors here are bound to be carrying the motherload.
 Ain't no way we're leaving free money on the table."<br>
 W "It's time to do some good ol' fashioned gunslingin'.
 Let's get to the mines and blast their asses out."<br>
 MA "Oooooh, hold on now, <i>amigo</i>!
-The Bandidos of El Sacramento are on the lookout, we shouldn't go in guns blasting."<br>
+The Bandidos of El Sacramento are on the lookout, we shouldn't go in guns blazing."<br>
 W "The Bandidos?
 Those lazy siesta-enjoyers, they're here?"<br>
 W "We rode their asses out of Guajohuila.
 Here we're on homeground.
 They'll be gettin' their asses handed to them."<br>
 A "I remember us barely escaping the town after a shootout with the Bandidos..."<br>